jonnyreeves/jonnyreeves.github.io/content/2016/redux-middleware.md

 });
 ```

 We use sinon to setup spies for both the Redux Middleware API's `next` function and our own `reportMiddleware`'s `callback` function.
-It's worth noting at `sinon.spy()` returns a normal function which can be used interchangeably.
+It's worth noting that `sinon.spy()` returns a normal function which can be used interchangeably.

 Next we send two actions through our middleware, an `INC` and a `DEC`.
 At this point the middleware's `numIncActions` value should be `1`, which is not equal to the target value of `2`, therefore the callback should not have been invoked yet.
 This type of assertion acts as a safety net and can make debugging failing tests much easier.